microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-update.md

 [!INCLUDE [rbac-authentication-methods-policy-apis-write](../includes/rbac-for-apis/rbac-authentication-methods-policy-apis-write.md)]

 ## HTTP request
-To update the sign-in preferences for a user:
+To update the sign-in preferences (system-preferred MFA) for a user:
 <!-- {
   "blockType": "ignored"
 }